-Where to buy is really a retailer trust question
+Seller path is really a retailer trust question

 Treat marketplaces as many sellers, not one store

 A marketplace logo can make a listing feel safer than it is.
 Check the actual seller name, fulfillment route, recent seller history, review pattern, and return process for that specific listing.
 The platform may be familiar, but the product still comes from a particular seller.
+Be stricter when the same product appears through many sellers at very different prices, because the marketplace brand does not make every supply path equally reliable.

 Read the listing like a receipt